orgmir/luisramos.dev/src/content/2021-01-29-love-thy-viewmodel/index.md

 }
 ```

 The ViewModel is provided to us bound to the activity lifecycle.
-The LiveData objects will hold the lastest data set.
+The LiveData objects will hold the latest data set.
 The activity will observe both of these LiveData objects when created, always getting the latest data available.
 Life is good!

 With this, we can establish a one way flow of data, from the ViewModel to the activity and its views.
 This makes unit testing the ViewModel very easy.